eK00x/festival-weather-dashboard/README.md

-# T03 Single-Page-Application for Weather Monitoring (Web-Technologien)
+# T03 Single-Page-Application for Weather Monitoring (Web Technologies)

-Authors: Alice Alferink & Emilia Kistowski

 ## Description
 The Website "Festival am See - Wetter" is a single page application that allows to monitor weather data for the upcoming days.
 The application is divided into a frontend and a backend.
 In the backend a local API is provided by a server.
 The frontend connects as client to the API.
 It fetches the weather data and visualizes them.
 Data about the temperatore are shown as a Pie Chart.
 A line chart visualizes the cloudyness in percent per hour.